 Sit at the outdoor seating at Caffe Bar Signorelli or if very early you can sit comfortably inside.

 Next stop is the Church of Santa Margherita.
 You can drive up to the church which sits high above the town of Cortona; however, if you are feeling energetic then I suggest you walk up.
 Be warned it is steep, but when you look back, the views are spectacular.

-The story of Saint Margaret is an interesting one.
+The story of Saint Margherita is an interesting one.
 You can read the full story here.
-Saint Margaret’s body lies preserved in a casket in the Church which was rebuilt in her honour.
+Saint Margherita’s body lies preserved in a casket in the Church which was rebuilt in her honour.